arthurmenson/Telecheck_V1.3-DO/POSTGRES_MIGRATION_GUIDE.md

 6. **Link Database**:
    - In the Apps section, go to your app
-   - Go to Settings → App-Level Environment Variables
+   - Go to Settings â†’ App-Level Environment Variables
    - DigitalOcean will automatically inject `DATABASE_URL`

 ### 3.2 Deploy via CLI (Alternative)